Gobbel2000/klipper_cura_connection/README.md

 * HTTP server
     * Handle other messages and requests
     * Send data (presumably over status files)
 * Figure out which file type to send and if to compress.
     Currently uncompressed GCode files are sent
+    Possibly use ufp.
-* Figure out if it is really necessary to disguise as an Ultimaker3 Probably not, as custom sizes etc. will need to be set :/
+* Figure out if it is really necessary to disguise as an Ultimaker3
+    Probably not, as custom sizes etc. will need to be set :/
 * Figure out a way to determine a unique printer name (hostname?)
 * Receive IPv4 Address from network manager
     (dbus implemented function exists: kgui/nm\_dbus.py)
-* The server needs to be run as root to be able to listen to port 80.
+* The server needs to be run as root to be able to listen to
+    port 80.
 Workaround needed.

 ## What's happening in Cura?